Natpod/Bnapus_ME/README.md

 ### Supplementary Material Repository (SMR)

-Contains the results given at different stages of the project.
+Contains some of the results given at different stages of the project.

 ## [Getting started](#get-started)